hovav698/Movie-recommendation-using-Autoencoder-and-matrix-factorization/README.md

 **Result**

-The result of the two models were very close, however the training of the autoncoder model was much faster.
+The result of the two models were very close, however the training time of the autoncoder model was much faster.